galaxyproject/iwc/README.md

 Click on "Workflows", "Import" and click on the "search form" link.
 ![Workflow Import GIF](static/iwc-import.gif)

+When importing a workflow form workflowhub.eu you currently need to search for `organization: IWC Workflows`.

 ## Contributing a Workflow

 Anyone can contribute a Galaxy Workflow.
 Please check out the [Adding workflow guidelines](workflows/README.md#adding-workflows).